VanOns/filament-attachment-library/README.md

 ## Quick start

 ### Installation

 The Filament Attachment Library can be installed using composer by running the following command:

 ```bash
 $ composer require van-ons/filament-attachment-library
 ```

-An installation command is available that ensures that the migrations and assets are installed.
+An installation command is available that ensures that the migrations and assets are installed:

 ```bash
 $ php artisan filament-attachment-library:install
 ```

 The templates in this package use TailwindCSS.
-To ensure that the styling is rendered correctly, the tailwind.config.js file should be extended with:
+To ensure that the styling is rendered correctly, the `tailwind.config.js` file should be extended with the following:

 ```javascript
 // tailwind.config.js
 export default {